Show / Hide Table of Contents

 NoAutoSave

 Don't automatically call JSettings.SaveIfNeed.
-If false (default), calls every 2 s (unless JSettings.NoAutoSaveTimertrue), when disposing, and when process exits.
+If false (default), calls every 2 s (unless JSettings.NoAutoSaveTimertrue); also when disposing and when the process exits.

 NoAutoSaveTimer